Polycystic Ovary Syndrome

 For women who don't want to become pregnant, birth control pills can control menstrual cycles, reduce male hormone levels, and help to clear acne.
 However, the menstrual cycle will become abnormal again if the pill is stopped.
 Women may also think about taking a pill that only has progesterone, like Provera®, to control the menstrual cycle and reduce the risk of endometrial cancer.
 But progesterone alone does not help reduce acne and hair growth.

 No one treatment works for everyone with polycystic ovary syndrome (PCOS).
-Discover more about the options available.

 Diabetes medications are used as a treatment for polycystic ovary syndrome.
 The medicine metformin (Glucophage®) is used to treat type 2 diabetes.
 It also has been found to help with PCOS symptoms, although it is not FDA-approved for this use.
 Metformin affects the way insulin controls blood glucose (sugar) and lowers testosterone production.